 In the early 2000s, researchers were working with ways to limit speeds, forces and joint torques to try to protect workers.
 I made a little video mashup to give you an idea of where things were then.

-One important area for future development outside of industry is in healthcare.
+One important area for future development outside of the industry is in healthcare.
 There are many applications where robots can offer humans help, including surgery and patient care.
 Patient care workers often suffer back injuries from assisting patients to get in and out of bed or to the toilet.
 There are manual hoists that can be used for these purposes, but to use them a patient care worker is needed every time.
 Patient care work is often very intimate, since patients may need significant help to bathe or toilet properly.

 A collaborative healthcare robot could be used in these cases instead of a human worker, bringing extra speed and strength, and eliminating the chance of injury or abuse by or to the patient and the patient care worker.
 Here are a few examples of the types of assistance I’m thinking about as I write.